singlesourcepub/community/docs/index.md

-# Welcome to the Single Source Publishing Community

 `#SSPC`

 The Single Source Publishing Community (SSPC) is a network stakeholders from the Open Science community that are interested in [Single Source Publishing](https://en.wikipedia.org/wiki/Single-source_publishing) (SSP) for scholarly purposes – developing open-source software and advocacy.